zphang/jiant-site/documentation/README.md

 ## Supported Tasks

-We currently support the below data sources, plus several more documented only in the code:
+We currently support the below tasks, plus several more documented only in the code:
 - All [GLUE](https://gluebenchmark.com) tasks (downloadable [here](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py))
 - All [SuperGLUE](https://gluebenchmark.com) tasks (downloadable [here](https://github.com/nyu-mll/jiant/blob/master/scripts/download_superglue_data.py))
-- Translation: WMT'14 EN-DE, WMT'17 EN-RU.
-Scripts to prepare the WMT data are in [`scripts/wmt/`](scripts/wmt/).
-- Language modeling: [Billion Word Benchmark](http://www.statmt.org/lm-benchmark/), [WikiText103](https://einstein.ai/research/the-wikitext-long-term-dependency-language-modeling-dataset).
-We use the English sentence tokenizer from [NLTK toolkit](https://www.nltk.org/) [Punkt Tokenizer Models](http://www.nltk.org/nltk_data/) to preprocess WikiText103 corpus.
-Note that it's only used in breaking paragraphs into sentences.
-It will use default tokenizer on word level as all other tasks unless otherwise specified.
-We don't do any preprocessing on BWB corpus.
 - DisSent: Details for preparing the data are in [`scripts/dissent/README`](scripts/dissent/README).
-- DNC (**D**iverse **N**atural Language Inference **C**ollection) recast data: The DNC is available [online](https://github.com/decompositional-semantics-initiative/DNC).
-Follow the instructions described there to download the DNC.
 - CCG: Details for preparing the data are in [`scripts/ccg/README`](scripts/ccg/README).
-- Edge probing analysis tasks: see [`probing/data`](probing/data/README.md) for more information.
+- [SWAG](https://arxiv.org/pdf/1808.05326.pdf), data can be downloaded from the [SWAG website](https://rowanzellers.com/swag/).
 Data files should be in the directory specified by `data_dir` in a subdirectory corresponding to the task, as specified in the task definition (see [`src/tasks`](https://github.com/nyu-mll/jiant/tree/master/src/tasks)).
 The GLUE and SuperGLUE download scripts should create acceptable directories automatically.

 To add a new task, refer to this [tutorial](https://github.com/nyu-mll/jiant/blob/master/tutorials/adding_tasks.md)!